-In this course students will study musical notations in 1st, 5th, and 7th position, tablature notation, advanced finger picking, barre chords in A, E, C, and D forms, and altered tunings.
+In this course students will study musical notations in 1st, 5th, and 7th position, tablature notation, advanced finger picking, barre chords in A, E, D, V7, Min 7 and Maj7 forms, and altered tunings.
 A wide variety of repertoire will be covered with an emphasis on solo & ensemble playing, composition and improvisation.

-PERFORMING ARTS - THEATRE
+PERFORMING ARTS - THEATRE AND FILM PRODUCTION

-Drama has something for everyone, whether it is a student who plans on becoming an actor or a student who wants to acquire the confidence and poise required when presenting ideas in the business world.
-Churchill's Drama department has as its aim the broadening of student's awareness of literature and the dramatic tradition.
-We want students to develop visual literacy and understanding of media as well.
+Drama and Film Production has something for everyone, whether it is a student who loves playing drama games and being on stage or a student who wants to stay behind the camera to tell their story.
+Churchill's Drama and Film department aims to broaden student awareness of dramatic tradition and film history.
+We want students to develop visual literacy and an understanding of media as well.
 There will be a broad range of course work that cover technical skills as well as acting in drama from stage to modern film and media production.

-The initial years are in developmental Drama.
-Confidence and communication are the main themes.
+Introductory classes are offered in the initial years with developmental Drama and FIIm courses.
+Creativity, confidence, collaboration, and communication are the main themes.
 At the senior level, more attention is given to the requirement of performance including practical production and audition skills.
 All levels of the drama program emphasize: teamwork, generosity in sharing ideas, focus and the audience response, basic mime skills, clarity of voice, imaginative development of storytelling ideas, sensitivity and clarity in scenes.
 Some of the following courses are production oriented with outcomes on display in the Theatre Churchill productions.
 All are designed to help the student appreciate the wide variety and many styles of dramatic art.